Five Things with Luther Hughes

 nonfiction from Joseph Han & Yiyun Li

-In the last week, as spring loomed, a moment passed.
+This past week, as spring loomed, a moment passed.
 A moment stilled.
 There was, in the midst of sunshine, a fleeting snowfall.
 Maybe more powerful but just as welcome.

 During the week, like many weeks, there was poetry.
 Countless poems in emails, in journals, in books.
 But like the brief snowfall, there were a few great pieces of nonfiction, not necessarily new, but newly discovered.